ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 #combine script(assembly and gene prediction)
 $ perl -w megahit_prodigal.pl
 ```
-**Some papers combine CD-HIT with Prodigal output, but some papers don't do this , so you may need CD-HIT**
+**Some papers use CD-HIT after ORFs prediction to remove redundant ORFs, but some papers don't do this , so you may need CD-HIT**

 ## Contigs ARG gene predction(ARC)
 ### [Diamond](https://github.com/bbuchfink/diamond)